 There are loads of events to choose from, often with different lengths.
 Pick one that is going to be challenging but realistic.
-If you take into account all the above, then you can pick wisely and start to plan how to get yourself ready both mentally and physically.
+If you take into account all the above, then you can pick wisely and start to plan how to yourself prepared both mentally and physically.
 Enjoy!

 If you want professional help preparing for a big event like a sportive, why not consider a bespoke training plan.
 No obligation, no monthly fees, just all you need to get you in the best shape possible.